osumo/osumo-project/docs/30-TUTORIAL.md

 Here, we add multiple pages in one go.
 Careful attention is paid to the construction of the resulting promise chain.
 This care is to ensure that the actions are dispatched- and their effects applied- in the correct order.
-We keep a reference to the promise chain at this point for attatching follow-up actions in later samples.
+We keep a reference to the promise chain at this point for attaching follow-up actions in later samples.

 ```javascript